blucreative/dlr-arma3/docs/about_the_unit/disciplinary_policy.md

 ### Category 2
 A category 2 offense typically relate to actions or behaviours that are considered very disruptive, immersion breaking, and cause small amounts of unit wide interference.

-* Insubordination (combat)
+- Insubordination (combat)
     - 1st Offense: Negative Counselling Statement will be added to member record
     - 2nd Offense: Demotion of Rank, Reassignment (if available)
     - 3rd Offense: Bad Conduct Discharge
-* Destruction of LANCS assets without Command Authorization
+- Destruction of LANCS assets without Command Authorization
     - 1st Offense: Negative Counselling Statement will be added to member record
     - 2nd Offense: Demotion of Rank, Reassignment (if available)
     - 3rd Offense: Bad Conduct Discharge
-* Abandonment of LANCS property without Command Authorization
+- Abandonment of LANCS property without Command Authorization
     - 1st Offense: Negative Counselling Statement will be added to member record
     - 2nd Offense: Demotion of Rank, Reassignment (if available)
     - 3rd Offense: Bad Conduct Discharge
-* Misuse of the On-Call System
+- Misuse of the On-Call System
     - 1st Offense: Negative Counselling Statement will be added to member record
     - 2nd Offense: Bad Conduct Discharge

 ### Category 3
 A category 3 offense typically relate to actions or behaviours that are considered extremely disruptive, disrespectful conduct towards members, and cause large amounts of unit wide interference.

-* Malicious Directed Verbal Threat towards a member or guest
+- Malicious Directed Verbal Threat towards a member or guest
     - 1st Offense: Negative Counselling Statement will be added to member record
     - 2nd Offense: Suspension of Unit Activities until Command Hearing regarding the charge
-* Malicious Directed Racism towards a member or guest
+- Malicious Directed Racism towards a member or guest
     - 1st Offense: Negative Counselling Statement will be added to member record
     - 2nd Offense: Suspension of Unit Activities until Command Hearing regarding the charge
-* Fratricide/Teamkilling (without intent)
+- Fratricide/Teamkilling (without intent)
     - 1st Offense: Suspension of Unit Activities until Command Hearing regarding the charge
-* Enlistment Fraud
+- Enlistment Fraud
     - 1st Offense: Bad Conduct Discharge

 ### Category 4
 A category 4 offense typically relate to actions or behaviours that the unit has determined to be dishonourable actions and which result in the most serious repercussion,  Dismissal with Disgrace (complete and total ban from LANCS assets).
 All reported offenses require an emergency Command Hearing to be convened.

-* Fratricide (with intent)
+- Fratricide (with intent)
     - Suspension of Unit Activities until Command Hearing regarding the charge
-* Conspiracy
+- Conspiracy
     - Suspension of Unit Activities until Command Hearing regarding the charge
-* Sabotage of 1st RRF Server Infrastructure
+- Sabotage of LANCS Infrastructure
     - Suspension of Unit Activities until Command Hearing regarding the charge
     - We will pursue charges and contact local law enforcement authorities in member’s local municipality
-* Recruitment of LANCS members for another MILSIM organization.
+- Recruitment of LANCS members for another MILSIM organization.
     - Suspension of Unit Activities until Command Hearing regarding the charge

 * * *

 ## Command Hearing